 Everyone has trouble staying on track with healthy eating during the holidays.
-The goods news is there are sane ways to approach holiday parties and holiday meals so that you can really enjoy yourself and not feel guilty or disgusting afterward.
+The goods news is there are sane ways to approach holiday parties and holiday meals so that you can really enjoy yourself and not feel guilty afterward.
 I’ll divide my recommendations into two groups: things you can do during a party, and things you can do during the holiday season to keep up a healthy SuperFoodsRx lifestyle.

 Healthy Eating Party Recommendations